CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/introduction.md

 ### CLARIAH Epic

-A **CLARIAH Epic** is describes the needs of a scholar in broad and generic themes.
+A **CLARIAH Epic** describes the needs of a scholar in broad and generic themes.
 The epic is made up of multiple user stories, which are mostly described from a scholarly perspective.
 The epic effectively formulates a 'CLARIAH service' in the largest sense of the word; a product/functionality offered by CLARIAH to scholars.